-Which strength of topical steroid is prescribed depends upon the condition being treated and how severe the condition is.
-For example, if you have severe psoriasis, your doctor may prescribe a strong steroid such as betamethasone.
-But, if you have a mild skin condition on your face, a weak topical steroid is usually prescribed - for example, hydrocortisone 0.5%.
+The strength of topical steroid prescribed depends upon the condition being treated and how severe the condition is.
+For example, in severe psoriasis, a doctor may prescribe a strong steroid such as betamethasone.
+But, where there is mild eczema on the face, a weak topical steroid is usually prescribed, for example, hydrocortisone 0.5%.

 Topical steroid creams are sometimes prescribed as a combined cream together with another ingredient.
-For example if your inflamed skin has an infection with germs which are bacteria, the steroid cream may also contain an antibacterial medicine.
+For example if the inflamed skin has an infection with germs which are bacteria, the steroid cream may also contain an antibacterial medicine.
 (It is usually combined with an antibacterial medicine called fusidic acid.)
-If your inflamed skin has an infection with a yeast (fungus), the steroid cream may also contain an antifungal medicine.
-(Common antifungal medicines used are clotrimazole and miconazole.)

-How often topical steroids are applied will depend upon the condition you have and how severe it is.
-For most conditions, topical steroids are normally applied or used once or twice a day.
+How often topical steroids are applied will depend upon the condition and how severe it is.
+For most conditions, topical steroids are normally used once or twice a day.
 For example, people who have eczema or psoriasis usually apply their steroid creams or ointments once or twice a day.

 Some topical steroids can be applied more often.
-For example, dexamethasone eye drops are usually applied 4-6 times a day if you have inflammation of the eye.
+For example, dexamethasone eye drops are applied up to 4-6 times a day in inflammation of the eyes.

-For more information see the leaflet that comes with your medicine.
+For more information see the leaflet that comes with the medicine.

 Stopping topical corticosteroids

-If you use a strong topical steroid for a long period of time you will usually need to reduce the amount you use over a period of weeks and then stop.
-For example, if you have been using a potent steroid cream to treat psoriasis.
-This is because when it is stopped suddenly your condition may come back quickly.
+If a strong topical steroid has been used for a long period of time, the amount of topical steroid used might need to be reduced over a period of weeks and then stopped instead of stopping suddenly.
+This is because when it is stopped suddenly the condition may come back quickly.
 If topical steroids have only been used for a short time they can usually be stopped abruptly.

 Can you buy topical corticosteroids?

-Be careful when using steroid creams that you have bought in a shop.
+Caution needs to be used when buying steroid creams over the counter.
 They can make some conditions worse, not better.
-For example, athlete's foot will get worse with steroids; as will eczema herpeticum and perioral dermatitis.
+For example, athlete's foot will get worse with steroids, as will eczema herpeticum and perioral dermatitis.

-Most people who use topical steroids have no side-effects, or very few.
-How likely you are to have side-effects depends on how long you use the medicine for, how much is used or applied and how strong the steroid is.
+Most people who use topical steroids have very few or no side-effects.The likelihood of developing side-effects depends on the length of time the medicine is used for, how much is used and how strong the steroid is.

 It is not possible to list all the side-effects here.
-However, listed below are some of the more common and important ones.
-For a full list of side-effects see the leaflet that comes with your medicine.
+However, those listed below are the more important and common side-effects.
+For a full list of side-effects see the leaflet that comes with the medicine.